Introduction

 I also took a few liberties to generate a few custom matrix-overlays for some common categories: centrality (distance to the center), good-pri-schs for proximity to a top-ranked primary school, malaysians for proximity to the Tuas/Woodlands checkpoints.

-Best of all - it's a static site!
+Best of all - it's a static site, with no backend state persisted server-side!
 Though it might not run very well on potato PCs...

 Current State